- About >

 A commitment that pays off

-Making houses in a controlled factory-based environment can save valuable time.
+Making homes in a controlled factory-based environment can save valuable time.

 Martin Searson Head of Modern Methods of Construction